ashwinam/garbage-codes-season-02/FrontEnd stuffs/React Learning/firstReact-app/notes.md

 - State is stored outside of a component, why? because if you think the scope of a variable in a js its a blocked scoped, for that reason it stored on memory until the component is on the screen.

-- Use hooks ar the top level of your component.
+- Use hooks at the top level of your component.
 This adheres to the React's guidelines for using hooks.

 ### choosing the state structure(Best Practice)